-Incoming freshmen will receive a letter detailing the significant challenges of ENGL 1101, including the DFW rates and the implications these have for timely progress toward graduation, and UWG's QEP in writing.
+Incoming freshmen will receive a letter highlighting the importance of effective writing skills in their college courses and detailing the significant challenges of ENGL 1101, including the DFW rates and the implications these have for timely progress toward graduation.
+The letter will also explain the purpose of and the plan for UWG's QEP in writing.

-Invite entering freshman to complete a free noncredit bearing MOOC focused on writing: Entering freshman will be invited to participate in an online MOOC focused on preparing them for successful in writing through the core curriculum.
+Invite entering freshman to complete a free noncredit bearing MOOC focused on writing: Entering freshman will be invited to participate in an online MOOC focused on preparing them for success in writing through the core curriculum.
 The MOOC will be self-paced and open to all students who enter UWG.